 The graduate program in the Department of Religion at the University of Florida is designed to prepare students for careers in academia, public service, non-governmental organizations, and various forms of advocacy work.
-Our five areas of study include: Buddhist Traditions, Global Islam, Hindu Traditions, Religion in the Americas, Religions of Asia, and Religion and Nature.
+Our five areas of study include: Buddhist Traditions, Global Islam, Hindu Traditions, Religion in the Americas and Religion and Nature.
 For additional information, please refer to the Graduate Student Manual.

 While specific degree requirements and interests shape a candidate’s program, most generally enroll in three courses, including both seminars and reading courses, during each of the semesters prior to the M.A. thesis or Ph.D. qualifying examinations.

-All students are assigned a faculty mentor upon admission to the program, based on expressions of faculty interest and the student’s intended area of concentration.
+All students are assigned a faculty mentor upon admission to the program, based on expressions of faculty interest and the student’s intended area of study.
 The mentor and graduate coordinator answer questions and provide support for the student in choosing courses and planning a program.
-By the end of the second semester all masters degree students must designate their supervisory committee chair and one additional department committee member.
+By the end of the second semester all master’s degree students must designate their supervisory committee chair and one additional department committee member.
 By the end of the second semester all doctoral students must designate their committee chair.
-By no later than the end of the fourth semester of study, all doctoral students must designate a four member supervisory committee including the chairperson and one member from outside the department.
+By no later than the end of the fourth semester of study, all doctoral students must designate a four member supervisory committee including the chairperson and one UF faculty member from outside the department.